 12.1.3.
 Inform the user’s network administrator of the incident and require the network administrator or network owner to deal with the incident according to this AFUP.

 12.1.4.
 In the case of individual users suspend the user’s account and withdraw the user’s network access privileges completely.

 12.1.5.
 Charge the offending parties for administrative costs as well as for machine and human time lost due to the incident.

 12.1.6.
 In severe cases suspend access of the user’s entire network until abuse can be prevented by appropriate means.

 12.1.7.
 Share information concerning the incident with other Internet access providers, or publish the information, and/or make available the users’ details to law enforcement agencies.

 12.2.
 The service provider reserves the right to take any one or more of the steps listed above, insofar as it deems them proportionate, in its absolute and sole discretion, against the offending party.

 12.3.
-All cases of violation of the above Acceptable Use Policy should be reported to email@example.com
+All cases of violation of the above Acceptable & Fair Use Policy should be reported to email@example.com

 13.1.
 The service provider’s failure to enforce this policy, for whatsoever reason, shall not be construed as a waiver of the service provider’s right to do so at any time.

-13.2 The Service Provider reserves the right to amend this AUP from time to time.
+13.2 The service provider reserves the right to amend this AFUP from time to time.